 Some subtlety is added to this picture when we take the age of the customer into account.
 We see that live chat support is most popular for simple queries, with the majority of people aged 18 – 44 preferring to use live chat to have these answered and those from 45+ preferring the phone.

 Phone and live chat support each offer their own unique strengths and weaknesses.
 Instead of weighing either/or, why not offer both?

 By offering both, you offer a channel for all type of queries and all type of customers, canceling out their weaknesses.
 By adding live chat support, for example, you can reduce the pressure on your hotlines by absorbing the simple queries – freeing up energy for your phone reps to focus on the more complex ones.

 Because of their unique properties, practices in customer communication differ a lot between phone and email.
 Combining them effectively is an art in itself.

-That’s the topic Talkdesk invited me to talk about in our joint webinar “How to Combine Live Chat with Phone Support.”
+That’s the topic Talkdesk invited me to talk about in our joint webinar “How to Combine Live Chat with Phone Support in Your Contact Center.”
 Click the button below for a second chance to watch the webinar in case you missed it!